DebbieGo/HDB-Resale-Price_Prediction.github.io/README.md

 3. Deliver an interactive tool for agents to use to advise their clients.

-In this project, I've developed an advanced XGBoost machine learning model that achieved **97% accuracy in predicting HDB resale prices** in Singapore.
+In this project, I've developed an advanced XGBoost machine learning model that achieved ** an R² of 0.97, explaining 97% of HDB resale price variability** in Singapore.
 This represents 49% reduction in average prediction error compared to a standard linear model, proving its ability to capture the complex dynamics of the market.
 These insights are delivered through **an interactive pricing tool for agents to use to advise their clients effectively**.